apptension/onetimepass/README.md

 ![](docs/database-import-conflict.png)

+You can use this not only to transfer the application between the devices, but also to create backups: because `onetimepass` is a CLI-based tool, you can even implement the cronjob that will periodically run the `export` in the background (⚠️ just remember to encrypt the resulting file and store it somewhere safe).

 ### Shell Completion

 `onetimepass` can provide tab completion for commands, options, and choice values.
 Bash, Zsh, and Fish are supported